d3vilh/openvpn-ui/README.md

 In the process of installation these vars will be copied to container volume `/etc/openvpn/pki/vars` and used during all EasyRSA operations.
 You can update all these parameters later with OpenVPN UI on `Configuration > EasyRSA vars` page.

-#### Network configuration
+### Network configuration

-This setup use `tun` mode, because it works on the widest range of devices. tap mode, for instance, does not work on Android, except if the device is rooted.
+This setup use `tun` mode, because it works on the widest range of devices. `tap`` mode, for instance, does not work on Android, except if the device is rooted.

 The topology used is `subnet`, because it works on the widest range of OS. p2p, for instance, does not work on Windows.

-The server config [specifies](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L40) `push redirect-gateway def1 bypass-dhcp`, meaning that after establishing the VPN connection, all traffic will go through the VPN.
+The server config by default [specifies](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L40) `push redirect-gateway def1 bypass-dhcp`, meaning that after establishing the VPN connection, all traffic will go through the VPN.
 This might cause problems if you use local DNS recursors which are not directly reachable, since you will try to reach them through the VPN and they might not answer to you.
 If that happens, use public DNS resolvers like those of OpenDNS (`208.67.222.222` and `208.67.220.220`) or Google (`8.8.4.4` and `8.8.8.8`).

 If you wish to use your local Pi-Hole as a DNS server (the one which comes with this setup), you have to modify a [dns-configuration](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L21) with your local Pi-Hole IP address.

+This can be done on OpenVPN UI `Configuration > Server config` page as well.

-#### OpenVPN client subnets.
+### OpenVPN client subnets.
 Guest and Home users

-[Raspberry-Gateway](https://github.com/d3vilh/raspberry-gateway/) OpenVPN server uses `10.0.70.0/24` **"Trusted"** subnet for dynamic clients by default and all the clients connected by default will have full access to your Home network, as well as your home Internet.
+By default [d3vilh/openvpn-server](https://github.com/d3vilh/raspberry-gateway/tree/master/openvpn-server/openvpn-docker) OpenVPN server uses `10.0.70.0/24` **"Trusted"** subnet for dynamic clients and all the clients connected by default will have full access to your Home network, as well as your home Internet.
 However you can be desired to share VPN access with your friends and restrict access to your Home network for them, but allow to use Internet connection over your VPN.
 This type of guest clients needs to live in special **"Guest users"** subnet - `10.0.71.0/24`:

 <p align="center">